Code-Institute-Submissions/DannyNagyAI-Code-Institute-Milestone-Project-02_MarResub/old/README.md

 # Footy Game Finder
+## La Liga and Premier League Edition

 ![alt text](https://github.com/DannyNagyAI/Code-Institute-Milestone-Project-02/blob/main/rm_teaser.jpg "Header of the One Page")

->This website was made for a fictive company named **(Footy Game Finder Co)** that needed a website to show all upcoming games for their choosen top leagues in the world as La Liga, Premier League, Serie A and Bundesliga during the current season.
+>This website was made for a fictive company named **(Footy Game Finder Co)** that needed a website to show all upcoming games for choosen top leagues in the world as La Liga and Premier League during the current season.

-The website displays information via a "radio button" about upcoming top league football matches in La Liga (Spain), Premier League (England), Serie A (Italy), Bundesliga (Germany) and also more info such as date, home team, away team, arena and witch city the games will be played.
+The website displays information via a "radio button" about upcoming top league football matches in La Liga (Spain) and Premier League (England) and also more info such as date, home team, away team, arena and witch city the games will be played.
 It also has some short information about the Footy Game Finder Co. in the footer, for the the users to contact or get a clearer picture of the company background.

 My idea was to build the one page with a very simple usability and that also to make it easy for all football lovers to find their favorutie team's upcoming games.